captam3rica/plistbuddy-guide/README.md

 ### Updating a Value Within an Existing Plist

-We can use the `set` key word to update an existing key value.
+We can use the `set` keyword to update an existing key value.

-If the key does not already exist in a given plist you can use the `add` key word to append the new key and/or value to the plist.
+If the key does not already exist in a given plist you can use the `add` keyword to append the new key and/or value to the plist.

-Similar to the `print` key word we need to define the complete "path" to the key that we want to update.
-In the example below we are updating the `Portal` key with the value `my.vpn.example.com`.
-Just after the end of the path we add a space and the value that we are updating the key to.
+Similar to the `print` keyword we need to define the complete "path" to the key that we want to update.
+In the example below, we are updating the `Portal` key with the value `my.vpn.example.com`.
+Just after the end of the path, we add a space and the value that we are updating the key to.
 The new value needs to be within the same double quotes as the path.

 ```sh
 /usr/libexec/PlistBuddy -c \